Problem

 Summary

 DataVeil hits all the requirements most organizations have for masking data.
 It changes the data at rest.
-Using a deterministic method, it can repeat how it changes data so that you can replace the data across databases.
-Discovery covers many sensitive data scenarios, but you can build your own dataset and replacement rules if one isn't available.
+Using a deterministic method, it can repeat how it changes test data so that you can replace the confidential information across databases.
+Discovery covers many sensitive data scenarios, but you can build your own dataset and replacement rules if one isn’t available.
 Finally, it has appropriate checks to warn against replacing data in the wrong place.

 From a functionality perspective, the interface is intuitive.
 A User Guide is available online and easily accessible if you need additional help.
 I hate searching for a vendor’s docs, especially if I get stuck somewhere.
 That’s not a problem with DataVeil.
 Overall, it’s a great tool that gets you up and running quickly.